 This post shows students and new users how to enable Windows 11 built-in administrator accounts from the command line.

-All Windows 11 computers come with a hidden built-in administrator account.
-This account is disabled by default.
-When you’resetting up a new computer, you’re asked to create a user account.
-The first account you create will be added to the administrator’s group and given administrator’s privileges.
+All Windows 11 computers have a hidden built-in administrator account, which is disabled by default.
+When setting up a new computer, you’re asked to create a user account.
+The first account you create will be added to the administrator’s group and given administrator privileges.

 To enable the built-in administrator account, follow the steps below: